 top of page

-Native habitats include moist woodlands, shaded riverbanks, woodland borders, meadows and prairies, and thickets.
-Use in rain gardens, woodland areas, naturalized areas, or as an informal hedge.
+Native habitats include moist woodlands, shaded riverbanks, woodland edges, meadows, and prairies.
+Eastern wahoo thrives in rain gardens, naturalized areas, woodland borders, or as an informal hedge, adding both ornamental appeal and ecological value wherever it’s planted.

 Plant Characteristics: